nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `exit`

+#### Exporting data : `export`

+Exports all the data of Notor into a CSV file.
+The exported CSV will be located in the same directory as Notor.

+Format: `export`

 ## Working with people
 The base functionality of Notor is to allow you to maintain notes on people who you mentor.
 These are the commands you can use with the `person` prefix to manage your contacts.